cbg15589/carnd-term1/CarND-Traffic-Sign-Classifier-Project/writeup.md

 *This layer is fed with the output from both convolutions

 The model is based in the architecture used by Pierre Sermanet and Yann LeCun with a spatial transformer on top.
 The spatial transformer consist in a localization network and a grid generator, it focuses in the relevant data of the image and transforms it.
-I will analyze it's effect later on.
+I will analyse it's effect later on.

 The particular spatial transformer class I used, was created by [David Dao](https://github.com/daviddao/spatial-transformer-tensorflow)

 ### 4. Describe how, and identify where in your code, you trained your model.
 The discussion can include the type of optimizer, the batch size, number of epochs and any hyperparameters such as learning rate.

-The code for training the model is located in the sisteenth to nineteenth cells of the ipython notebook.
+The code for training the model is located in the sixteenth to nineteenth cells of the ipython notebook.

-To train the model, I used the Adam Optimizer, which is an gradient-based algorithm aimed towards machine learning problems with large datasets, requiring little memory, which is ideal for my current setup.
+To train the model, I used the Adam Optimizer, which is a gradient-based algorithm aimed towards machine learning problems with large datasets, requiring little memory, which is ideal for my current setup.

 Being my final training dataset quite big, for computational efficiency reasons, I selected the biggest batch size I could afford without running into GPU memory errors, which is 512.

 For the number of epochs I selected 100, although this number is unlikely to be reached.
 I used "early stop", which means that after 5 epochs without improving the validation accuracy, the training will stop and the best model would have been saved.

-Although an important property of the Adam Optimizer is that it uses adaptative step sizes for the parameter update, I observed that it stills benefits from learning rate decay.
+Although an important property of the Adam Optimizer is that it uses adaptive step sizes for the parameter update, I observed that it stills benefits from learning rate decay.
 I manually selected the learning rate decay, using the following values:  [0.001,0.0001,0.00001,0.000001]

 Finally in order to prevent overfitting, I used dropout, which randomly disconnects nodes in the fully connected layers.
 I set the dropout probability to 0.5.
 I also tried L2 regularization, but it didn't seem to bring any benefit for the architecture I finally chose.